menu

 • Internal function calls make it hard for developers to determine what a function does.

-The Dart Code Depends on the Dart Virtual Machine for Execution
+The Dart code depends on the Dart virtual machine for execution

-While reverse engineering Flutter apps is tough, it's not impossible.
-It means Flutter apps are at as much risk of being reverse-engineered as other apps.
 However, developers can take additional steps to make this process even harder and demotivate hackers from reverse engineering Flutter apps.
 Let's learn about that below.

 Good Read: Why is Flutter the Ideal Framework for Optimum App Security?